graves/awful_text_news/README.md

 - `api_base`: The URL where your OpenAI-compatible API is located. _Default setups require the `/v1` at the end.
 - `model`: This specifies the LLM to use.
 This project was built using [Qwen_Qwen2.5-3B-Instruct-GGUF](https://huggingface.co/Qwen/Qwen2.5-3B-Instruct).
 The JSON Schema was adjusted until the model was able to output a mostly consistent representation of the data I was looking for.
 Experimentation with other models is highly recommended.
 Please let me know your experience if you do.

-The rest of the configuration options can be safely ignored as they are specific to `awful_aj`'s vector store support that allows details of the conversation to be recalled once they are no longer in the context window.
+The rest of the configuration options can be safely ignored as they are specific to `aj`'s vector store support that allows details of the conversation to be recalled once they are no longer in the context window.
 This project relies on one-shot instructions.

 The `news_parser.yaml` is a template file that specifies the system prompt, along with counterfeit user and assistant messages to guide the LLM into a style of correspondence or restrict output to a format.
 I found including at least one example of what I actually expect the output to be, greatly improves the results.

-The application expects `config.yaml` to be in `com.awful-sec.aj` in your platform's system configuration directory, or `XDG_DIR` in linux, and `news_parser.yaml` to be in a subdirectory named `templates`.
+The application expects `config.yaml` to be in `com.awful-sec.aj` in your platform's system configuration directory on MacOS, or `$XDG_DIR` in linux, and `news_parser.yaml` to be in a subdirectory named `templates`.

 ```sh
 λ tree `/Users/tg/Library/Application Support/com.awful-sec.aj`